European Ferries: Felixstowe Dock and Railway Company

 In 1976, European Ferries took over the operations of Port of Felixstowe following the purchase of the Felixstowe Dock and Railway Company.
 Townsend Thoresen had begun a twice daily service from Felixstowe to Zeebrugge in 1974.
 By 1978, European Ferries had purpose built a passenger and freight terminal from which its subsidiary Townsend Thoresen could operate.

 Under the management of European Ferries, Felixstowe increased its container handling capacity to approximately 500,000 per annum and in 1980 a total of 252,802 containers were handled, making it the United Kingdom’s largest container port.
 In 1984, Felixstowe became the first UK seaport to introduce computerised Customs clearance.

 The management of the port was continued by P&O upon the acquisition of European Ferries in 1987.

-Felixstowe Dock and Railway Company was subsequently sold to Hutchison Whampoa, (which was renamed to CK Hutchison Holdings).
+In 1991 the Port of Felixstowe was sold to Hutchison Whampoa.

-Larne Harbour Ltd
+Larne Harbour Limited

-In 1973, European Ferries took over the operations of Port of Larne, Northern Ireland following the purchase of Larne Harbour Ltd. Under European Ferries management the Port prospered, making it the leading ro/ro port in Northern Ireland.
-European Ferries have improved the handling facilities for ro/ro operations with new double deck facilities in 1978 (the first in Ireland) and a new passenger terminal in 1985.
+In 1973, European Ferries took over the operations of Port of Larne, Northern Ireland, following the purchase of Larne Harbour Limited.
+Under European Ferries management the Port prospered, making it the leading ro/ro port in Northern Ireland.
+European Ferries have improved the handling facilities for ro/ro operations with new double deck facilities in 1978. and a new passenger terminal in 1985.

 Property management

 European Ferries Group had a number of subsidiaries in the property management and development industry.
-These were managed by subsidiaries EF International Inc in the United States, Inmogold SA in Spain and Townsend Thoresen Developments Ltd and Townsend Thoresen Properties Ltd in the United Kingdom.
+These were managed by subsidiaries EF International Inc in the United States, Inmogold SA in Spain and Townsend Thoresen Developments Limited and Townsend Thoresen Properties Limited in the United Kingdom.